kylepott/controls/primer.md

 ## What do we mean when we say "compliance?"

 Think of compliance in two buckets.
 The first bucket is what happens within Netflix.
 The second bucket deals with external laws and regulations.
 We call this **regulatory compliance**.
-Many regulations are well established.
-For example:
+Many regulations are well established:

 * Payment Card Industry Data Security Standard (PCI DSS 2004)
 * General Data Protection Regulation (GDPR 2016)
 * California Consumer Privacy Act (CCPA 2018)

-* Hundreds of other country and state specific compliance regulations also apply.
+Hundreds of other country and state specific compliance regulations also apply.
 Consumer demand drives the creation of new regulations.

 **Regulatory compliance is not optional.
 We abide by all laws in each jurisdiction where we operate.**